-safeguard this information, which resulted in intruders being able to access it.
+and immigration compliance services for small business employers.
+As a result, they both obtained, processed, and stored highly-sensitive information - including Social Security numbers - of employees.
+The Commission alleged that both companies failed to appropriately safeguard this information, which resulted in intruders being able to access it.
 The orders require the companies to implement a comprehensive data security program and obtain independent audits for 20 years.

 Second, the Commission enforces the FCRA, which, among other things, prescribes that companies only sell sensitive consumer report information for "permissible purposes," and not for general marketing purposes.
-Just this week, the Commission announced an FCRA enforcement action against Teletrack for violating this provision.
-Teletrack provides consumer reporting services to payday lenders, rental purchase stores, and certain auto lenders, so that they can determine consumers' eligibility to receive credit.
-The Commission alleged that Teletrack created a marketing database of consumers, and sold lists of consumers who had applied for payday loans to entities that did not have a permissible purpose.
+Last month, the Commission announced an FCRA enforcement action against Teletrack, Inc., which provides consumer reporting services to payday lenders, rental purchase stores, and certain auto lenders so that they can determine consumers' eligibility to receive credit.
+The Commission alleged that Teletrack created a marketing database of consumers and sold lists of consumers who had applied for payday loans to entities that did not have a permissible purpose.
 The Commission asserted that Teletrack's sale of these lists violated the FCRA because the lists were in fact consumer reports, which cannot be sold for marketing purposes.
 The Commission's agreement with Teletrack requires it to pay \$1.8 million in civil penalties for FCRA violations.

 Third, the Commission has been active in ensuring that companies engaged in social networking adhere to any promises to keep consumers' information private.
-The Commission's recent case against Google alleges that the company deceived consumers by using information collected from Gmail users to generate and populate its new social network, Google
+The